 HAI will conduct the selection of Rotor Safety Challenge session presenters in the following manner:

-- This document will be made available to all interested individuals and vendors and posted on www.rotor.org
+- This document will be made available to all interested individuals and posted on www.rotor.org

 - Proposals will be received and evaluated

-- Individuals and vendors will be contacted with a response.
+- Individuals will be contacted with a response.

 C. Evaluation Criteria